Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 - Provide some paragraphs to the headers and avoid headers with just a link
 - Device application must be either pre-installed on the device or download-able via various means (partner hosted website/GitHub etc).
 Be specific about the steps on deploying or flashing the device application
 - Be specific about how to provision a device using DPS.
 DPS ID scope, registration ID and attestation methods (X.509, TPM or SAS key) configuration
+- Provide estimated time to complete the end-to-end operation.
+For better experience, we recommend to put estimated time for each section in "Prepare your device", "Integration with Azure IoT Explorer" and "Integration with Azure IoT Central" respectively

 <a name="Introduction"></a>